Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Existence, uniqueness and spectral stability

-\br The condition that $\Phi$ be proper is quite strict in practice, as solutions may escape to infinity, etc. It was verified in \cite{paper1} for the compressible Navier--Stokes equations with polytropic equation of state.
+\br The condition that $\Psi$ be proper is quite strict in practice, as solutions may escape to infinity, etc. It was verified in \cite{paper1} for the compressible Navier--Stokes equations with polytropic equation of state.
 It is a very interesting open question whether it holds for a general convex equation of state, or for more complicated physical systems such as viscoelasticity and magnetohydrodynamics (MHD). \er

-\br It is worth noting that under solvability assumption \eqref{solve}, the shock tube problem reduces to a nonlinear elliptic problem in $U_{II}$, with Dirichlet boundary conditions, to which all of the theory of global existence and uniqueness for such may be applied.
+\br It is worth noting that under solvability assumption \eqref{solve}, the shock tube problem (namely the Navier-Stokes equations in a tube) reduces to a nonlinear elliptic problem in $U_{II}$, with Dirichlet boundary conditions, to which all of the theory of global existence and uniqueness for such may be applied.
 However, up to now we have not been able to make use of this connection; rather our studies of specific systems seem to be an interesting source of examples for elliptic theory. \er